koen-schouten/kana_practice_website/README.md

 A simple website I made to practice the Japanese Kana.

-To use this website, download or clone the repo.
+To use this website, go to [here](https://koen-schouten.github.io/kana_practice_website/index.html).

-Use Python to start a simple webserver in the main directory:
+You can download or clone the repo and use Python to start a simple webserver in the main directory:

 > python -m http.server